reconbot/we-live-in-memory/slides-jsconf-2018.md

 # Lets Make a GraphQL Server

-1. the tools
+1. The tools
-2. the schema
+2. The schema
-3. the resolvers
+3. The resolvers
-4. the data
+4. The data

 ---
 # Tools